tensorflow/docs/site/en/api_docs/python/tf/vectorized_map.md

 <td>
 A tensor or (possibly nested) sequence of tensors, each of which will be unpacked along their first dimension.
 The nested sequence of the resulting slices will be mapped over by `fn`.
+The first dimensions of all elements must broadcast to a consistent value; equivalently, each element tensor must have first dimension of either `B` or `1`, for some common batch size `B >= 1`.
 </td>
 </tr><tr>
 <td>